Ghost Story (Straub novel): Synopsis

-The novel opens with a man named Donald Wanderley traveling with a young girl whom he has apparently kidnapped.
-Eventually, Donald and the girl arrive in Panama City, Florida, at which point the novel jumps back in time to the events of the previous winter.
+The novel opens with a man named Donald Wanderley, who is traveling with a young girl whom he has apparently kidnapped.
+Donald and the girl arrive in Panama City, Florida, at which point the novel jumps back in time to the events of the previous winter.

-Living in the small upstate New York town of Milburn (a fictional location which is indicated to be in Broome County east of Binghamton) are four elderly men who are members of a clique called the Chowder Society: John Jaffrey, a doctor; Lewis Benedikt, a retired entrepreneur; Sears James, an attorney; and Ricky Hawthorne, an attorney and James' partner.
-For the past 50 years these best friends have gathered together and told each other stories and have been great companions.
-However, their group once consisted of five members.
-One year earlier Jaffrey had thrown a party at his house in honor of a visiting actress named Ann-Veronica Moore, and their fifth member, Edward Wanderley, had died in an upstairs bedroom during the festivities.
-There was a look of absolute horror on his face, as if he had been frightened to death.
+Living in the small upstate New York town of Milburn (a fictional location which is indicated to be in Broome County east of Binghamton) are four men in their seventies: John Jaffrey, a doctor; Lewis Benedikt, a retired entrepreneur; Sears James, an attorney; and Ricky Hawthorne, an attorney and James' partner.
+For the past 50 years these men - calling themselves the Chowder Society - have met together on a weekly basis to tell stories.

+Their group once had a fifth member, Edward Wanderley.
+But a year before the current events, Edward died in mysterious circumstances at a party at John Jaffrey's house, held in honor of a visiting actress named Ann-Veronica Moore.

-Ever since that night the friends have been plagued with horrible nightmares, and have taken to telling each other ghost stories.
-At one of their meetings, Sears tells them a ghost story about when he was a young man.
-Before deciding to attend law school James had taken a teaching position in a rural community.
-He developed a fascination with one of his students, a slow, mentally disturbed young boy named Fenny Bate.
-Fenny and his sister were ostracized by the community, and upon making some inquiries he finds out why.
-The two children once had an older brother named Gregory, and it was generally believed that Gregory sexually molested his younger brother.
-The mother of the siblings was dead, their father had abandoned the family, and Gregory was his younger siblings' guardian.
-One day while repairing a roof Gregory fell off the ladder and was killed, and someone thought they saw the two young Bate children running away from the scene.
-Sears tells his friends that in time he began to see a threatening young man hanging around the school, and he eventually came to believe it to be the spirit of Gregory Bate.
+Ever since, the friends have been plagued with horrible nightmares, and have taken to telling each other ghost stories.
+At one of their meetings, Sears tells a ghost story from his youth.
+Before deciding to study law, James relates how he once took on a teaching post in a rural community.
+He developed a fascination with one of his students, a mentally disturbed young boy named Fenny Bate.
+Fenny and his sister were orphans, ostracized by the community.
+On making enquiries, James found out that the two children had been sexually abused by their older brother Gregory, although at this point Gregory was dead and the children were living together alone.
+Sears tells his friends that he saw a threatening young man hanging around the school, and came to believe it to be the spirit of Gregory Bate, returning to claim his siblings.
 Sears attempted to save Fenny from the clutches of his dead brother, but to no avail.
-Fenny died, and Sears left the small community when he had finished the school year.
+Fenny died, and Sears left the small community when he had finished the school year, having satisfied the terms of his contract.